 AMR – Abandoned Mine Reclamation

 Want to see more pictures of AMR?
-Go to the AMR Section of our Photo Gallery
+Visit our Photo Gallery.

-There are several programs that are used to in Pennsylvania to reclaim and restore minelands to a productive use (here are a few):
+There are several programs used in Pennsylvania to reclaim and restore abandoned mine lands:

-- Reprocessing mountainous culm piles, burning them at a Co Generation Power Plant then filling dangerous pits and burying highwalls with the ash.
+- Reprocessing mountainous culm piles, burning them at a Co-Generation Power Plant, then back-filling deep pits and burying highwalls with the ash

-- Rural Abandoned Mine Land Program (RAMP) administered by the Natural Resources Conservation Service (NRCS).
-The program has not been funded since 2001 and was removed from the budget when SMCRA was reauthorized in 2006.
+- Rural Abandoned Mine Program (RAMP), administered by the Natural Resources Conservation Service (NRCS); has not been funded since 2001 and was removed from the budget when SMCRA was reauthorized in 2006